Directive 8020 astronaut in distress during full game walkthrough

 Your Toolkit

-Throughout the Cassiopeia, you will find and use these critical tools:
+The Cassiopeia crew uses a multifunctional utility strap on the wrist with a shoulder-mounted flashlight.
+Throughout the game, you will find and use these critical tools:

 Turning Points